Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

     * **Description** - enter a brief description of the environment.
     * **Image** - Add an icon or image to be associated with the environment.

-4. Configure (these configuration steps are displayed only if there is Embedded agent support for the  environment type selected above):
+4. Configure (these configuration steps are displayed only if there is Embedded agent support for the  environment type selected above): (**Robert**, the steps from here down are outdated.
+This should be the Compliance Profile configuration.
+Also, Compliance Profiles is now a menu option under Topology and has to be documented.)

     * **Agent Type** - select the type of agent that will connect to this API Gateway.
         * **Embedded** - Axway to host the agent.